Last Updated on April 8, 2022 by Real Men Sow

 Next time you receive a parcel, don’t throw away the bubble wrap.
 Laid over seedlings on a cold night, the wrap provides insulation and protection from frost and is a much cheaper alternative to horticultural fleece.

 Why is this Eco-friendly Gardening?

-You are simply reusing your waste and reduce the exposure to purchase new items for gardening tasks.
+You are simply reusing your waste and reducing the exposure to purchasing new items for gardening tasks.
 Small steps make big changes and sometimes it starts with incorporating your forgotten waste into your allotment garden.